just-the-docs/just-the-docs/developers/CODING_STANDARDS.md

 We carry this convention to other languages when possible, but some will use a different number of spaces. **We never use the tab character.**

+HTML and JavaScript files should use 2 spaces for indentation, following popular convention.

 ### Docker

 Use [Docker](devops/DOCKER/) for any web application project (and other projects where applicable).